Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You generally link a high-yield savings account to your chequing account so you can easily make transfers between accounts.
 In some cases, you can only link your savings account to another account within the same bank, but this isn’t always true.
 Besides convenient transfers, some account providers even offer ABM access to your savings.

 The interest rate is calculated on your balance daily, monthly or quarterly, while your interest is paid monthly, quarterly or annually.
 The following is the formula your bank would use to calculate your daily interest:

-Find the best high-yield savings account
+Find the best high interest savings account

 - Look for: High and competitive interest rates

 Make sure you know how much of your savings is earning the advertised interest rate.
 Rates can vary greatly, usually between 0.5% – 2.3%, with some banks paying as much as 2.5% interest.
 Other banks only pay a high rate once you reach a certain minimum balance like $10,000.
 Also, pay attention to the conditions required to earn the interest rate.
 The offer may only apply to new customers or you may need to meet deposit and withdrawal conditions.